 Skip to content

-• Her name was often used as a threat to naughty children.
+• Her name and reputation were often used as a threat to naughty children

 Dane Hills